-Workforce behaviours in healthcare queueing systems: Mathematical modelling informed by ethnographic methods
+Workforce behaviours in healthcare queueing systems: Mathematical modelling informed by ethnographic methods (project complete)

 Host universitySchool of Mathematics